Ammar-V/Portfolio/portfolio/project-descriptions/art/art.md

 Y = (y - cy) * z / fy
 ```

-Converting this 1D array of `(X, Y, z)` coordinates allows us to package our obstacles as a valid `PointCloud2` message.
+Converting to this 1D array of `(X, Y, z)` coordinates allows us to package our obstacles as a valid `PointCloud2` message.

 ### Converting the `PointCloud2` message to a `LaserScan` message